-This is a list of actionable self-care tips that you can use to turn your day around, right now, and hit pause on that awful bully in your brain.
+This is a list of actionable self-coaching tips that you can use to turn your day around, right now, and hit pause on that awful bully in your brain.

 Don’t miss the printable checklist at the end!

-Here’s a quick list of the ten self-care tips…
+Here’s a quick list of the ten self-coaching tips…

 Now, let’s dive in and learn how to do each one…